fbpx

 Cedofeita, Santo Ildefonso, Sé, São Nicolau and Vitória

 Cobbled-stone streets, colorful houses, and restaurants galore serving traditional Portuguese fare, this is a neighborhood of tradition.
-Various civil parishes merged together in 2013 to create this unique heart of the city, also including the aforementioned Miragaia.
-You can feel the excitement in the streets and are also just a short walk from the riverfront.
+Various civil parishes merged in 2013 to create the beating heart of the city, also including the aforementioned Miragaia.
+You can feel the excitement in the streets, and it is also just a short walk from the riverfront.

 As this is the center of Porto, bear in mind that house prices are a little more expensive.
 It can be busy in the summer months as tourists come to enjoy this part of the city.

-Nonetheless, in less busy streets, you may be able to find a more peaceful home for your family.
-What’s more, you will never be short on finding exceptional food and Douro wine.
+Nonetheless, in less bustling, narrow streets, you may be able to find a more peaceful home for your family.
+What’s more, you will never be short of finding exceptional food and Douro wine.
 Nonetheless, some of the other neighborhoods may be more family-friendly than this beautiful centerpiece.

 The center of the city has many key landmarks and monuments.
 Although perhaps not the most family-friendly because of the hustle and bustle, the cultural significance of this neighborhood is palatable.
 With the Romanesque Cathedral of Porto and the Lello Bookstore, where JK Rowling gained inspiration for her novels, even if you do not have a house here, you will no doubt spend many days exploring the cultural center.